-- Heat ½ tbsp of coconut oil in a large skillet over medium high heat.
+- Heat ½ tablespoon of coconut oil in a large skillet over medium high heat.
 Add the chicken thighs and cook for 8 minutes, then flip and cook another 8-10 minutes or until chicken has fully cooked to an internal temp of 170 degrees F.

 - While the chicken is cooking, combine the soy sauce, stevia, fresh ginger, and white pepper in a small bowl, mixing well.

 - Heat the remaining coconut oil over medium heat, in a large skillet.
 Add the onion, celery, and minced garlic.
 Cook, stirring often, until onion are translucent and celery has softened.

 - Add the cole slaw mix, spaghetti squash and the soy sauce mixture to the skillet with onions and garlic.
 Mix well and cook for about 5-8 minutes or until the cabbage has just begun to soften.

 - Serve the spaghetti squash, topped with 1 of the cooked sliced chicken thighs on top.